Mr-Mappie/mappie/website/src/posts/object-mapping/posts/overview.md

 to generate a mapper which will call a constructor and possibly setters of the target type, based on the implicit- and explicit mappings.

-Implicit mappings are resolved are those that can be inferred automatically, and is explained in [Inferring Implicit Mappings](/object-mapping/inferring-implicit-mappings/).
+Implicit mappings are those that can be inferred automatically, and is explained in [Inferring Implicit Mappings](/object-mapping/inferring-implicit-mappings/).
 Explicit mappings need to be defined by the programmer, for which there are multiple ways: by property, by value, and by expression.
 These options are explained in further detail in [Constructing Explicit Mappings](/object-mapping/constructing-explicit-mappings/).